don/ITP-DeviceToDatabase/05_Code/graphing-data.md

         }
     });

-Open http://localhost:4000/device/device_01/temperature to test the new endpoint.
+Restart the sever and open http://localhost:4000/device/device_01/temperature to test the new endpoint.

 ![](img/device_01-temperature-json.png)